axledwarf/atmosphere-quality/README.md

 ### Software License

-All source code in this repository is licensed under the MIT License (or your chosen license—edit as appropriate).
+All of our source code in this repository is licensed under the MIT License.

 Third-party software (including MySQL, Ubuntu, Grafana, etc.) is subject to their respective open source or commercial licenses.
 Please consult their respective license files and terms.